 - Select Invoices.

-- (Optional) Under the Browse button, you can select the checkboxes to add new customers, products, and services that don't already exist in QuickBooks.
+- (Optional) Select the checkboxes to add new customers or products and services that don't already exist in QuickBooks.

-- Select Browse and then find and select the spreadsheet of your invoices.
+- Select Browse and then find and select the relevant invoices.

 - Select Next.

 Make sure your spreadsheet’s column headers match with the QuickBooks invoice fields.